Thomas P. Smith Water Reclamation Facility: Effluent Distribution

 The majority of the treated, or reclaimed water is reused for spray irrigation on agricultural crops and pasture.
 The City facilities used for effluent spray irrigation include the Southwest Sprayfield, located at the TPS facility, and the Southeast Farm Reuse Facility, located eight miles east of the TPS facility on Tram Road.
 The City of Tallahassee's reclaimed water system comprises both a Public Access Reuse system and a Restricted Access Reuse system.
 The Public Access Reuse system is served from the Tram Road Reuse Facility and has the capacity to provide 1.2 million gallons per day, serving commercial customers in the Southwood area since 2008.
 There are two areas in which Restricted Access Reuse water is utilized: the Southwest Sprayfield and the Southeast Farm facility.
 The Southwest Sprayfield came online in 1966 and currently covers approximately 60 acres.
 The Southeast Farm has been in operation since 1980 and now has just over 2,500 acres permitted for irrigation use.
 The main crops grown at the Southeast Farm are corn, soybeans, coastal Bermuda grass as well as other feed and fodder crops.
 Between these reuse systems the City of Tallahassee has been reusing 100% of the treated water since 1984.
-Currently these systems are reusing about 18 million gallons a day of reclaimed water.
+These systems are reusing about 17 to 18 million gallons a day of reclaimed water.